sophia-vo/CSE-151A-Group-Project/README.md

 )
 ```

-Data partitioning used a temporal split strategy with 64% for training, 16% for validation, and 20% for testing, ensuring chronological order was preserved to simulate real-world prediction scenarios.
+We used a chronological 64/16/20 train/validation/test split.
 A ColumnTransformer pipeline applied appropriate preprocessing to different feature types: numerical features received median imputation and standard scaling, categorical features received mode imputation and one-hot encoding, and polynomial features of degree 2 were generated for high-signal delta and ratio features.
 The final preprocessed feature space contained 81 features.

 ### Model 1: Supervised Learning Baselines